Rand-ludtke/rand-dnd/content/Pets/Steve the Goblin.md

 Steve is a scrappy, sarcastic goblin who enjoys stealing trinkets, telling tall tales, and confusing anyone who asks about his past.
 Despite his chaotic nature, he has a knack for charming (or annoying) his way out of trouble.
 Steve's leather armor is patched together with random scraps, and his oversized boots make a _clomp-clomp_ sound when he walks.

 Although he prefers to avoid direct confrontations, Steve has a surprising streak of bravery when his friends are in danger—or when treasure is involved.

+He also may or may not be the Dm's Dad...